Aptomi/k8s-app-engine/refactoring_in_progress.md

-What:
+What is going on:
 * introducing universal objects
 * dealing with context inheritance (== contexts not tied to services)

 Items to complete:
+- get rid of all previous loading code
+- delete old "unittests" directory
+- remove enabled flag
+- inheritance / make sure we are looking for contexts in the right namespace
 - add support for namespaces
-- remove enabled flag
+  - we need to make sure everything that calls getName() is within a namespace
+- add support not only for policy objects, but for generated objects as well
 - get rid of dependency ID
-- get rid of all previous loading code
 - get rid of revision.yaml
-- inheritance / make sure we are looking for contexts in the right namespace